sourcegraph/careers/job-descriptions/software-engineer.md

 #### Nice to haves

-- You have created and maintained a non-trivial amount code that is deployed to production.
+- You have created and maintained a non-trivial amount of production code.
-- You have shipped products and features that customers love to use.
 - You have experience working on developer tools.
 - You have experience mentoring and teaching other engineers.